matthew-renodin/bayes_algorithm_solutions/README.md

 Bayes theorem is applied by measuring probability for many problems virus detection, cancer, and defects.
 I am using it for Bayesian interpretation to measure degree of belief and frequentist interpretation to measure the proportion of outcomes given A.

-Below is an example of using Bayes Algorithm.
-The data will come from a list and will have repeats.
-If you want to have it update the list would need to be updated and reprocessed.

 I start by first understanding the algorithm and breaking it up using a spreadsheet.
 This will help me understand the algorithm and help me code it.
 It will also help me write the tests for evaluating the probability.